kiwitcms/kiwitcms.github.io/content/2024-10-16-managed-hosting-explained.markdown

 *IMPORTANT: this requires that your company delegates an entire sub-domain, e.g.
 `kiwitcms.example.com`, under our control!
-If this isn't possible due to existing security policies then you will have to manage it yourself!*
+If this isn't possible due to existing security policies we can configure a `<company>.managed-hosting.kiwitcms.eu` DNS for you!*

 **Full application admin via web:** as a customer you get the super-user account defined